Packing for College: Three Legal Documents That Every Young Adult Needs

 If your child has reached the age of 18, you are no longer responsible for him.
 That may be great news for some parents, but that also means you cannot make decisions for your 18 year old anymore, whether that is medical or financial.

-This is exactly why every 18 year old should have 3 documents in place before they venture out on their own.
+This is why every 18 year old should have these 3 documents before they venture out on their own.

 - Financial Power of Attorney